afknapping/github-from-scratch/_posts/2013-11-02-social-coding.md

 ![]({{ site.baseurl }}/assets/images/social-1.png)

 ##### Make changes

 You can change files, fix spelling mistakes, add a joke to their homepage or whatever you find appropriate.
+Maybe add another cat image?

 You surely have noticed that this isn't really collaboration yet, because when you start making changes the original repository will not be affected.
 To truly contribute to your partner's project there is more to do.